Skip to main content

 9. House Soiling

 No one likes coming home to puddles of pee and piles of poo around the home, but house soiling has many causes, including medical issues.
-It could even be because you're not giving your dog enough potty breaks during the day.16
+With puppies and even some dogs, you may not be giving them enough potty breaks throughout the day, or they may be soiling the house as part of a bigger issue, like separation anxiety.

-• Visit a veterinarian to rule out a medical condition, such as a urinary tract infection, as the cause of your dog's house soiling, especially if this behavior is recent.
+• Begin with a visit to a veterinarian to rule out a medical condition, like a urinary tract infection, as the cause of your dog’s house soiling, especially if this behavior is recent.

-• Allow your dog access to the outdoors through a dog door, or set up an indoor potty spot if you are gone for most of the day.
+• Provide your dog with access to the outdoors through a dog door, or set up an indoor potty spot if you have to be gone for most of the day.

 • While at home with your dog, keep them on a long lead so they can’t sneak off to go potty in a corner.
 If you notice any behaviors like sniffing, circling or squatting, quickly walk your dog to their designated potty spot.